-Pulping studies can be performed to evaluate wood and non-woody raw materials, chemical additives, and on any stage of chemical and/or mechanical pulp production.
+The PDC’s pilot plant is equipped to perform pulping studies to evaluate wood and non-woody raw materials and chemical additives.
+These studies can be performed on any stage of chemical or mechanical pulp production.

 Pulping Equipment and Pulp & Fiber Analytical Equipment

 - Rocking digester (4:1 liquor to wood ratio)

 - Bomb digester/reactor

 - UV spectrometer

 The PDC has modern equipment for evaluation of different kinds of raw material for pulp and paper production.
 Using chips for pulp production, we can analyze for important properties such as:

 - Size and thickness distribution